Pop Goes the World: Concept

 Bonhomme is also referenced in the song "Pop Goes The World" (as "a big bonhomme").
 A Bonhomme de neige is a snowman; a character known as "Bonhomme Carnaval" (a man in a stylized snowman costume with a stocking cap or a top hat) is a common mascot at Quebec winter carnivals.
 The album cover shows the character Bonhomme as the band's drummer.
-The initial J. would seem to be a multi-lingual pun, referencing both the French phrase "Joyeux bonhomme", as well as the English rock drummer John Bonham.
+The initial J. would seem to be a bilingual pun, referencing both the French phrase "Joyeux bonhomme" and the English rock drummer John Bonham.
+Furthermore, a potential early version of J. Bonhomme can be seen in the band's 1984 single, "Where Do The Boys Go?"

 The only credited musician aside from the Doroschuks and Pinkas is Ian Anderson of the rock group Jethro Tull.
 Anderson plays flute on track 3, "On Tuesday".

 The Pop Goes the World touring band between 1987 and 1988 consisted of: